-

 Noise Reduction Shootout

-Well after seeing Tim’s test on noise reduction software, i thought i’d try one out myself.
-I’d never really compared different NR(noise reduction) processes before, instead i’d just basically given up high iso photography.
-I have to say, after mucking around with the software a little bit, im not so worried about using high iso settings on the DSLR anymore.
+Well after seeing Tim’s test on noise reduction software, I thought I’d try one out myself.
+I’d never really compared different NR (noise reduction) processes before, instead I’d just basically given up high iso photography.
+I have to say, after mucking around with the software a little bit, I’m not so worried about using high iso settings on the DSLR anymore.
 I was quite impressed.

 I only had 3 methods of NR which included DPP (Digital Photo Professional), Noise ninja, and “Camera RAW” with photoshop.
-I tried all on the same photo which i’ve taken a 100% crop sample of.
+I tried all on the same photo which I’ve taken a 100% crop sample of.
 I tried to include a mix of textures in the sample.

 View the image below at it’s largest size and you immediately you notice each process produced quite different results.

 The original photo was taken indoors with dim light.
-The digital noise isnt that bad really, i have other photos that are worse, but i chose this as it had several different textures and is common of the iso noise i get.
+The digital noise isn’t that bad really, i have other photos that are worse, but I chose this as it had several different textures and is common of the iso noise I get.

 Camera RAW seemed to keep the most “faithful” colours, but blurred pretty much everything.
 Some detail was lost particularly in the edges, which gave an overall soft look to the photo.
 It seemed to get rid of both noise and grain which are two different things really.
 By getting rid of some grain it lost a bit of sharpness and detail.